johnstonskj/datalog-specs/book/src/vnd_datalog_text/x_iana.md

 The optional "features" parameter allows the transport to identify language features used within the representation.
 The value of this parameter is a comma-separated list of feature identifiers supported by this specification.
 The purpose of this parameter is to save a client from having to parse a document if the features identified in the parameter are unsupported by them.

-If this parameter is specified more than once it's values MUST be aggregated into a set, removing duplicates.
+If this parameter is specified more than once its values MUST be aggregated into a set, removing duplicates.

 `dialect`